m0dts/QO-100-WB-Live-Tune/README.md

 You can control upto 4 receivers, just edit the minitioune ini file for each instance to use a different port.
 No need to edit anything if you are just using one receiver.

+Various parts of the code come from the batc page javascriipt here: https://eshail.batc.org.uk/wb/